kingluddite/web-dev-notes/wordpress/development/wp-cli.md

 This is a common error.
 I've run into a bunch of different ones and spend more time then I would have liked to troubleshoot and resolve them.
 The main error has to do with something like `database connection`.
 MAMP is usually the problem.
 I think because I moved from MAMP to virtual box, vagrant, vvv I ran into problems because I first started with MAMP and set my .zshrc to be working with MAMP and then when I moved to virtualbox and went back and forth between MAMP and virtual box, I think I just had to update my .zshrc with the correct info.
 Just make sure whatever you are using the PHP and MySQL are pointing to the right place.

-add this to your `.zshrc` file

-**note** I use oh-my-zsh instead of bash.
+**note** I use `oh-my-zsh` instead of bash.
 Lots of developers love oh-my-zsh and so I moved from bash to the zsh.
-I highly recommend Wes Bos 10 free videos on getting up and running with zsh.
+I highly recommend **Wes Bos 10 free videos** on getting up and running with zsh.

 `.zshrc`